csse374project/project/README.md

 The system can be further extended by creating new classes to examine the class representation objects, after the java byte code has been analyzed.
 If additional information is needed, additional visitors can be added to the current implementation via the decorator pattern.

 User Interface:
 Once the user interface has been loaded, the user is able to select a configuration file.
 A default configuration file has been provided, but additional files can be created as desired.
 After the file is selected, the analyze button can be clicked to generate the UML.
 A new window will open, displaying the UML and various options for interacting with it.
 The checkboxes on the left can be used to toggle which classes will and will not display.
+The program automatically loads classes within the input directory, and also loads any classes entered in the targetClasses field of the config file.

 UML Generation:
 DesignParser is the class that drives the application.
 If running through eclipse, change the run configuration to include the desired